Banner_Vanilla_Bean.webp

 Vanilla Beans: The Cost of Production

 As a spice, vanilla comes second only to saffron for how much it costs—a kilogram of these featherlight pods can run up to hundreds of Euros.
-Meanwhile, the demand for real vanilla beans is going up, as more consumers push food companies to use “natural ingredients” in their products.
+Meanwhile, the demand for real vanilla beans is increasing as more consumers push food companies to use “natural ingredients” in their products.

-On the whole, natural vanilla bean extract makes up only 1% of the vanilla flavour on the global market with the majority of vanilla flavouring coming from synthetically-produced vanillin.
+On the whole, natural vanilla bean extract makes up only 1% of the vanilla flavour on the global market, with most vanilla flavouring coming from synthetically produced vanillin.
 Some 1,700 to 1,800 tonnes of demand for natural vanilla is projected for 2020.
-Around 65% of that will come from the Northeastern region of Madagascar, where the rise and fall of vanilla’s price takes a very real toll on the fates and fortunes of the local community.1,12
+Around 65% of that will come from the Northeastern region of Madagascar, where the rise and fall of vanilla’s price takes a toll on the fates and fortunes of the local community.1,12

 Illustration by Paulina Cerna Fraga